Pokemon players criticize “hats” used in new Terastallizing ability - Dexerto

 Scarlet & Violet fans are worried about Pokemon Noggins

 In the comments, PhantomFeline13 responds, “Its an interesting gimmick but did you have to make it so ugly and gaudy?
-That poor Eevee is gonna break its neck being so top heavy also please listen to the fans and pick one gimmick and expand on it, rather than making a cheap last minute gimmick every game”.
+That poor Eevee is gonna break its neck being so top heavy also please listen to the fans and pick one gimmick and expand on it instead of making a cheap last minute gimmick every game”.

 Meanwhile, justlimi adds, “To be honest, the type-changing mechanic is REALLY cool, but goddamn my Pokemon are gonna look like mega goofs with those giant things on their heads.
 Kinda wish they’d have implemented that design a bit better, or just made the Pokemon’s body a crystalline texture ;-;”.